 Many businesses said they encountered difficulties in arranging and handling houses and land belonging to state-owned enterprises during the equitization process.

-The 2024 Legal Work Conference took place at SATRA - Photo: MS
+The 2024 legal work conference took place at SATRA - Photo: MS

 At the workshop, the report of the HCM City Enterprise Management Innovation Board updated the overall picture of state-owned enterprises in recent times.

 The current general situation is that there are difficulties in restructuring state-owned enterprises, which is caused by the large number of projects that need to be appraised and approved, leading to slow progress.
-For large enterprises, the financial situation is complicated and related to land management and public service activities, leading to difficulties in implementing according to plan.
-In addition, problems from the previous equitization stage have not been thoroughly resolved.
+For large enterprises, the financial situation is complicated and related to land management and public activities, leading to difficulties in implementing according to plan.
+In addition, the problems from the previous equitization stage have not been thoroughly resolved.

 The process of equitization and enterprise restructuring has not progressed because the approval process for the housing and land treatment plan has not been completed, and complicated legal constraints have slowed down the implementation.
 The issue of transferring joint venture capital in the form of land use rights before equitization as well as complicated legal constraints are also major obstacles.